Tina Tamashiro

 Tina Tamashiro (玉城 ティナ, Tamashiro Tina) is a Japanese actress and model.
-Tamashiro was born to an American father and a Japanese mother.
 She was scouted by the president of her agency when she was walking home with her friends.
 In July 2012, Tamashiro won the Kodansha sponsored Miss iD 2013 Grand Prix.
 In a Vivi interview she said she wanted to be a "model idol".

+Personal life

+Tamashiro was born on October 8, 1997 in Urasoe City, Okinawa Prefecture to an American father and a Japanese mother.

+During her birthday on October 8, 2024, she announced her marriage.